On a C*-Diagonal Generated by the Toric Code: Introduction

-A $C^\ast$-diagonal inclusion endows the parent $C^\ast$-algebra with a presentation in the form of a twisted groupoid $C^\ast$-algebra.
+The main elements of our proof can be summarized as follows.
+First, any $C^\ast$-diagonal inclusion endows the parent $C^\ast$-algebra with a presentation in the form of a twisted groupoid $C^\ast$-algebra.
 Furthermore, the isomorphism class of the underlying twisted groupoid is a complete invariant for $C^\ast$-diagonal inclusions \cite{Kum}.
 These statements remain valid in the more general context of Cartan inclusions \cite{Ren1}, which is not needed here but could be relevant for more involved quantum spin models.
-These are the tools we will use to prove that the $C^\ast$-diagonal $\Cc$ generated by the toric code is equivalent to the standard diagonal of $M_{2^\infty}$.
+Therefore, an isomorphism between the twisted groupoids associated with the toric-code diagonal $\Cc$ and the standard diagonal of $M_{2^\infty}$ implies automorphism equivalence of the two $C^\ast$-diagonal inclusions.
 In fact, since we are dealing only with AF-relations for which all twists are trivial, it is enough to compare the Weyl groupoids of the two $C^\ast$-diagonal inclusions.
-We will do so by computing their Krieger complete invariants \cite{Krieger} (see section~\ref{Sec:Equivalence}).
+We do so by computing their Krieger complete invariants \cite{Krieger}, which are identical (see section~\ref{Sec:Equivalence}).

 In conclusion, the star and face operators of the toric code generate a $C^\ast$-diagonal for $M_{2^\infty}$, but this $C^\ast$-diagonal is no more special than the standard diagonal, at least from the automorphism equivalence perspective. {\bf Acknowledgements.} Our study was supported by the U.S. National Science Foundation through the grant CMMI-2131760, and by U.S. Army Research Office through contract W911NF-23-1-0127.
 The authors acknowledge fruitful discussions with Nigel Higson and Kang Li.